Vtchoo/Reactron/README.md

 ## What this project is

 Reactron is a simple template for generating standalone desktop applications running a React web app.
-This template is intended for my own personal use, but there's no restrictions on this, so anyone can clone/fork it.
+This template is intended for my own personal use, but there's no restrictions on this, so anyone can clone/fork and use it.

 ## How to build the application